Hudsonsue/GMIT-project-2018-programming-scripting/README.md

     * summary.csv – output from describe function within irisdataset.py
     * generalstats.txt – output of data from irisdataset.py.
 *	seabornplots.py – this contains scripts used to create plots using the seaborn library and the Iris dataset from seaborn.
-* predict.py - this is a simple prediction toolbased on user inputs
+* predict.py - this is a simple prediction tool based on user inputs
 *	iris.jpg – a picture used for the readme file

 Irisdataset.py and seabornplots.py contain may additional comments and references not contained herein.

 **Run Irisdataset.py**
 The programme imports various libraries and reads the iris dataset using Pandas (without headers and also with headers added), it creates an array of the dataset and queries outlined below are performed the Iris dataset.
-Upon selecting to run the user is prompted to select whether to dislay any text ouput on the terminal or save to file.
+Upon selecting to run the user is prompted to select whether to display any text ouput on the terminal or save to file.
 If you select to save output you will find it in *generalstats.txt*, otherwise it will display on your terminal. the programme runs through the following tasks:
 * using numpy it calculates minimum, maximum and mean of all features, looking at the dataset as a whole.
-* it calculates the same simple satistics at species level.
+* it calculates the same simple statistics at species level.
 * it outputs sample counts per species
-* it uses pandas describe to summarise the datset (with added headers) and this output is saved as a csv file, summary.csv.This can be viewed with excel.
+* it uses pandas describe to summarise the dataset (with added headers) and this output is saved as a csv file, summary.csv.
+This can be viewed with excel.
 * it then uses describe to produce species level summaries and a for loop is used to minimise repetition of code.
 * it outputs and saves as a png file a scatter (using mathplotlib.pyplot) plot of Sepal length & width.
 * it outputs and saves as a png file a scatter (using mathplotlib.pyplot) plot of Petal length & width